Compact Moduli Spaces of Marked Cubic Plane Curves: Preliminaries

 \begin{lemma} Let $C$ be a plane cubic.
 If $C$ is nonsingular, it is projectively equivalent to $\{z^2x + y^3 + ax^2y + bx^3=0 \}$ for some $a,b \in \C$ with $4a^3 + 27b^2 \neq 0$.
 If $C$ is singular then it is projectively equivalent to one of the following

 These curves are depicted with their singularities labeled in Figure \ref{fig:cubics}. \end{lemma}

 \begin{proof} Plane cubics are classified in detail in Chapter 10.3 of \cite{Dol03} . \end{proof}

 As a result of Lemma \ref{lemma:stab}, the GIT inner-walls correspond to marked plane curves $\mathbf{x}$ with positive dimensional $SL(3)$ stabilizer $SL(3)_\mathbf{x}$.
 Suppose $\mathbf{x} = (C, p_1, \dots , p_n)$ has a positive dimensional stabilizer.
 Then the curve $C$ in particular must have positive dimensional stabilizer.
-In the case of curves of degree $d=3$ there are only five possibilities.
+In the case of curves of degree $d=3$ there are only five reduced curves with positive dimensional stabilizer, whereas non-reduced marked cubics are unstable for all $L$ and therefore do not give rise to GIT walls.

-\begin{lemma} Let $C$ be a plane cubic with positive dimensional stabilizer.
+\begin{lemma} Let $C$ be a reduced plane cubic with positive dimensional stabilizer.
 Then $C$ is projectively equivalent to one of the following:

 \end{lemma}